Ameba-AIoT/ameba-arduino-doc/source/amebapro2/Example_Guides/Neural Network/Generative AI Vision.rst

 In this example, we will be using Ameba Pro2 development board to capture and send image to various LLM servers for visual analysis and understanding.

-Open Generative AI Vision example in "File" -> "Examples" -> "AmebaNN" -> "GenAIVision".
+Open Generative AI Vision example in "File" -> "Examples" -> "AmebaNN" -> "MultimediaAI" -> "GenAIVision".

 |image01|